jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

   alt="" height="409" src="{{ site.uri.assets }}/blog/2017/04/21/some-thoughts-about-abuse-anger-and-victimization/sexual-predator_482x409.png"
   style="border: 0px; float: right; margin-bottom: 10px; margin-left: 10px;" width="400" />
 <p>
-  Aside from what Claire had told me in-person, I receive some somewhat disturbing text messages from her as well.&nbsp; Her and I agree to meet-up one night to discusss what's happening with her and how to best help her.&nbsp; Claire was getting her life back on-track, had goals, and was on her way to achieving them.&nbsp; When Usher entered her life, that all changed.&nbsp; While not entirely certain, I don't believe that she'd been to school once since.&nbsp; She was trying to get herself clean, and as I later came to find out, Usher had offered to not only get her drugs, but to &quot;watch her&quot; when she does them and to &quot;take care of her&quot; after&hellip;&nbsp; A sexual predator offering to shoot-up a recovering addict and be alone with her &#8212; having the
+  Aside from what Claire had told me in-person, I'd received some somewhat disturbing text messages from her as well.&nbsp; Her and I agree to meet-up one night to discusss what's happening with her and how to best help her.&nbsp; Claire was getting her life back on-track, had goals, and was on her way to achieving them.&nbsp; When Usher entered her life, that all changed.&nbsp; While not entirely certain, I don't believe that she'd been to school once since.&nbsp; She was trying to get herself clean, and as I later came to find out, Usher had offered to not only get her drugs, but to &quot;watch her&quot; when she does them and to &quot;take care of her&quot; after&hellip;&nbsp; A sexual predator offering to shoot-up a recovering addict and be alone with her &#8212; having the